 - Connecticut Mental Health Center

 The Connecticut Mental Health Center, located on Park St. in New Haven, is a important clinical site for Yale Psychiatry residents and other Yale-affiliated mental health professionals.
 We have worked with the state of Connecticut's Department of Mental Health and Addiction Services to allow Medical Library Proxy Server access from this segment of their network.
 VPN access from the State of Connecticut network is not premitted.
 In addition to Yale or YNHH employees and trainees, CMHC employees with a Yale affiliation can apply for a proxy server account.

 Fairhaven Community Health Center has computers available for clinicians can use to access the Medical Library through the proxy server.
 At Fairhaven, all computers in the charting room have a icon labeled "Yale Medical Library".
 Click on this to open a Web browser configured to automatically prompt for a proxy password and go to the Library's home page.

 - Remote Access to Yale-New Haven Hospital Clinical Systems

 None of the remote access methods offered by the Yale School of Medicine will allow you to reach YNHH clinical systems.
-Yale-New Haven Hospital's primary remote access solution for clinical and administrative patient data is "MDLink".
-Although you can access library resources through MDLink, it is easier and faster to use either the Medical Library proxy server or the Yale VPN.
-For more information about MDlink, call 688-2610 or E-mail the MDlink support staff at email@example.com.
-Some access is availble through the YNHH VPN service.
-For information on access to hospital systems, see the ITS page on Yale-New Haven Hospital software and information.
+Yale-New Haven Hospital's primary remote access solution for clinical and administrative patient data is through the Yale New Haven Health Citrix Access Gateway.
+Although you can access library resources through browsers on this service, it is generally easier, faster and more reliable to use the Medical Library proxy server or the Yale VPN for Library resources.
+For more information about YNHH remote access, contact the YNHH Help Desk at (203) 688-HELP or see the Yale University ITS page Yale-New Haven Hospital software and information.

 Clinical Support Librarian